heyjaywilson/taskList/Readme.md

 ```

+Since we are using SwiftUI, if you use the canvas, you can see what the UI looks like without having to run the app in the simulator.

 ### What did we do?

 I'm going to explain the parts of `@State private var taskName: String = ""` and why we needed to do this.